-Property tax revenue \$: 94
+Property tax revenue \$ 94

-Court revenue φ , (260)
+Court revenue ş (260)

 Library revenue (138)

 Privilege tax revenue (846)

 Transient occupancy tax revenue (1)

 Intergovernmental revenue (423)

 Other receivable revenue 234

-\$ (1,340)
+\$ ((1,340)

 Some expenditures reported in the governmental funds are related to benefits that are allocable to periods beyond the end of the City's current fiscal year.

 Amortization of long-term prepaid leases \$ (967)

-Some expenses reported in the statement of activities do not require the use of current financial resources and therefore are not reported as expenditures in governmental further change in equity of the joint venture is reclassified from governmental fund expenses to an adjustment to the equity on the Statement of Activities. nds.
+Some expenses reported in the statement of activities do not require the use of current financial resources and therefore are not reported as expenditures in governmental functioning in equity of the joint venture is reclassified from governmental fund expenses to an adjustment to the equity on the Statement of Activities. ds.
 The

 Accrual for long-term compensated absences \$ (135)

-OPEB expense Ų (316)
+OPEB expense Ÿ (316)

-Pension expense (33,042)
+Pension expense (3.
+3,042)

 Change in equity interest for joint venture (308)

-Amortization of service concession arrangements (SCAs) (4,333)
+Amortization of service concession arrangements (SCAs) ((4,333)

-\$ (38,134)
+\$ (3 88,134)

-Current-year pension and OPEB contributions are reclassified to deferred outflows of resources on the Statement of Activities, and are therefore not a reduction of net posi- tion.
+Current-year pension and OPEB contributions are reclassified to deferred outflows of resources on the Statement of Activities, and are therefore not a reduction of net positive contributions. ion.

-Current-year pension contributions \$ \$ 26,146
+Current-year pension contributions \$ 2 26,146

-Current-year OPEB contributions 111
+Current-year OPEB contributions 111 26,257

-26,257
+Course was initiative and the first and an increase in the initiative transport of Net Desiries, and an thought a first and 20,207

-Current-year joint venture contributions are reclassified to an increase in the joint venture asset on the Statement of Net Position, and are therefore not a reduction of net position. osition.
+Current-year joint venture contributions are reclassified to an increase in the joint venture asset on the Statement of Net Position, and are therefore not a reduction of net position. ilion.

-\$ \$ 181
+\$ 181

 The State Treasurer distributes funding directly to the Public Safety Personnel Retirement System (PSPRS) that is used to offset the contributions required to be made by the PSPRS.
-This amount is recognized as revenue by the City although no cash is received directly from the State Treasurer. e City to the
+This amount is recognized as revenue by the City although no cash is received directly from the State Treasurer.
+City to the

-\$ \$ 1,886
+\$ 1,886

-5) When capital assets that are to be used in governmental activities are purchased or constructed, the resources expended for those assets are reported as expenditures in gove funds; however, in the Statement of Activities, the cost of those assets is allocated over their estimated useful lives and reported as depreciation expense.
-As a result, fund by decreases by the amount of financial resources expended, whereas net position decreases by the amount of depreciation expense charged for the year and the loss on dispose assets. alance
+5) When capital assets that are to be used in governmental activities are purchased or constructed, the resources expended for those assets are reported as expenditures in governmental funds; however, in the Statement of Activities, the cost of those assets is allocated over their estimated useful lives and reported as depreciation expense.
+As a result, fund bal decreases by the amount of financial resources expended, whereas net position decreases by the amount of depreciation expense charged for the year and the loss on disposal assets. ance

-Capital expenditures \$ 54,311
+Capital expenditures \$ 5.
+4,311

-Miscellaneous net capital expenditures 4 (5,235)
+Miscellaneous net capital expenditures # (5,235)

-Depreciation expense (76,638)
+Depreciation expense , (6,638)

 Loss on disposal of capital assets (1,217)

-· \$ (28,779)
+• • • \$ 28,779)